-Making the Transfer as efficient and liability free as possible: A TUPE Checklist.
+Use this TUPE checklist to help make the Transfer as efficient and liability free as possible.

 When does TUPE apply?